microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-customer-build-tool-to-download-all-the-resources-from-assignment.md

 ---
 title: "How to download all resources from a set of assignments"
-description: "Use Microsoft Graph to create assignments with a Teams app resource using your own application." ms.localizationpriority: medium
+description: "Use Microsoft Graph to to download all SharePoint resources from a set of assignments." ms.localizationpriority: medium
 author: "AshwaniBansal1"
 ms.prod: "education"